TaxDo Logo

 Tax File Number (TFN)

-• The first part (XXX) is a random number generated by the Australian Taxation Office (ATO) and does not convey any specific meaning.
+• The first part (XXX): Randomly generated by the Australian Taxation Office (ATO).
+The digits do not have any embedded or intrinsic meaning.

-• The middle section and last section are unique identifiers that distinguish the taxpayer from others.
-There is no country code or checksum digit in the TFN format.
+• The middle and last parts (XXX XXX): Unique identifiers that distinguish the taxpayer from others.

 Australian Business Number (ABN)